 West River- Located on West River, just off Route 245 on Sunnyside Road near trailer park.
 Hand launch only; parking for 5 cars.
 Operated by the DEC.

 Onanda- Located on West Lake Road, 6.5 miles south of the city of Canandaigua.
 Hard surface ramp; parking for 25 cars and trailers.
-Restricted to winter launching, and then only when state park site at north end is useable.
+Restricted to winter launching, and then only when state park site at north end is not useable.
 DEC site.
 Operated by the Town of Canandaigua.
 Maintained year round and provides parking for ice fishing when ice conditions allow.

 Special fishing regulations apply.

 For many years the lake trout was the only salmonid in Canandaigua Lake.
 During this time, the lake also supported fisheries for lake whitefish and burbot.
 Smelt, stocked as an additional food source, were planted by the Conservation Department(now DEC) in 1925, and rainbow trout were added in 1936.
 By 1953 alewives became established in the lake via unknown sources.
 The success of the introduced smelt and particularly, alewives, led to improved growth of adult lake and rainbow trout and set the stage for successful brown trout introduction (begun in the early 1970s).

 Currently, Canandaigua Lake supports important fisheries for lake trout, brown trout and rainbow trout.
 "Lakers" and "brown" are maintained by annual stocking, but the rainbow trout fishery is sustained entirely by natural reproduction, mostly in Naples Creek and its tributaries.

 In addition to its popular trout fisheries, Canandaigua produces some excellent angling for largemouth bass, smallmouth bass, chain pickerel and panfish, including yellow perch, blue gills, pumpkinseed, rock bass, black crappie and bullheads.